 Some brands suggest a slightly longer storage period of up to 7 days, but most stick to the 3 to 4 days rule of thumb.

+Will the broth always go bad after those four days?
+Not necessarily, but that’s about how long it stays safe to use.
 You can sometimes get away with letting the broth sit in the fridge for an extra day, but more than that feels like playing with fire to me.

 Again, if those few days aren’t long enough for your needs, consider freezing the leftovers.